I’ve been using Google Docs for quite a few years now. And I’m a big fan of its collaboration feature. Google Docs is super convenient for teamwork.

-However, Google Docs isn't perfect.
-One of the challenges I've faced with Google Docs in the past is this: How to extract images from a document.
-Unlike other document software, Google Docs doesn't allow you to directly copy images from a file and use them in your computer's clipboard.
+However, one of the challenges I’ve faced with Google Docs in the past is this: Unlike other document software, Google Docs doesn’t allow you to directly copy images from a file and use them in your computer’s clipboard.
 It allows you only to crop, adjust or replace the images by right-clicking on an image.

 1. Publish to the Web, then Save Images One-by-One